jamesplease/redux-resource/docs/guides/state-structure.md

 # State Structure

-Before we start manipulating resource data, let's first cover how the data is represented in your store.
+Before we start manipulating resource data, let's first cover how the data is represented in your state tree.

 ### State Slices